asteca/IMF/README.md

 # IMF

-Estimate the IMF for an observed cluster, given its individual masses (and uncertainties).
-This is a rather complicated processes to generalize, so I moved it outside of ASteCA and into its own package.
+Estimate the IMF for an observed cluster, given estimates of its individual masses.

 ## Installation

 Install the requirements in a `conda` environment with:

 ```
-$ conda create --name imfenv python=3.10 numpy matplotlib seaborn astropy
+$ conda create --name imfenv python=3.11 numpy matplotlib astropy
 $ conda activate imfenv
 ```